habospace/mithra-python/README.md

     return parser

-# check the script for the parser implementations...
+# check the script for rest implementation...
 ```